SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 ### POST /edge/install

 Use this endpoint to perform the initial installation.

+If the installation is successful, this endpoint will not be available.

+If the installation fails, this endpoint will be available.
+You can use the endpoint to attempt the installation again.

 |HEADERS||
 |:---|:---|